 a negative PCR test (less than 72 hours of arrival)

 a rapid antigen test (less than 48 hours of arrival).

 Children under twelve are not required to submit testing or vaccine information.

-In Turkey it is still a legal requirement to wear face masks inside airports, hospitals and on public transport.
-However, face mask wearing was not endorsed in Marmaris last summer and continues to be so.
+In Turkey it is still a legal requirement to wear face masks inside airports and hospitals.

 Be sure to check back often.

 Marmarisinfo.com remains an independent source of Marmaris information since 1997, solely owned by 4S Company.

 Official Sources: Ministry of Health, Coronavirus Report; Republic Of Turkey Ministry COVID-19 Information Platform